What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Intestinal Cancer

-Can affect the small or large intestine (colon cancer).
+It can affect the small or large intestine (colon cancer).
 Signs and symptoms can include fatigue, weight loss, persistent abdominal pain, and rectal bleeding.

 Leukemia

-Leukemia is a blood cancer which originates in the bone marrow’s white blood cells.
+Leukemia is a blood cancer that originates in the bone marrow’s white blood cells.
 Some forms tend to affect children, while others typically affect adults.
 Common symptoms include recurring nosebleeds, red spots on the skin, severe or recurring infections, quickness to bruise or bleed, and weight loss.
 See also: bone marrow transplant.

 Lung Cancer

 Also referred to as pulmonary carcinoma.
-Symptoms are not necessarily limited to the lungs and chest, and may include fatigue, bone fractures, memory loss, and facial swelling.
-Pulmonary symptoms include coughing (which may produce blood or mucus) shortness of breath, and chest pain.
+Symptoms are not necessarily limited to the lungs and chest and may include fatigue, bone fractures, memory loss, and facial swelling.
+Pulmonary symptoms include coughing (which may produce blood or mucus), shortness of breath, and chest pain.
 See also: lung transplant.

 Multiple Myeloma